poblabs/weewx-belchertown/README.md

 * Make sure you place the "Powered by DarkSky" somewhere on your website.
 Like the About page (see below after install for customizing the About page).

 ### MQTT (optional)
 MQTT is a publish / subscribe system.
 Mostly used for IoT devices, but it works great for a live website.

-Your weewx server will **publish** it's weather data to a broker (server) and visitors to your website will **subscribe** to those updates.
+You will to use an [MQTT broker](https://github.com/poblabs/weewx-belchertown#mqtt-brokers) (aka server) to publish your data to.
+You can [install your own broker pretty easily](https://obrienlabs.net/how-to-setup-your-own-mqtt-broker/), or use a public one (some free, some paid).
+Your weewx server will **publish** it's weather data to a broker and visitors to your website will **subscribe** to those updates using MQTT Websockets.
 When data is published the subscribers get that data immediatly.

-Everytime weewx generates a LOOP it'll automatically publish that data to MQTT which will update your website in real time.
+With the [`weewx-mqtt` extension](https://github.com/weewx/weewx/wiki/mqtt) installed, everytime weewx generates a LOOP it'll automatically publish that data to MQTT which will update your website in real time.
 Once ARCHIVE is published, your website will reload the forecast data, earthquake data and graphs automatically.

-To set this up you need to setup the [`weewx-mqtt`](https://github.com/weewx/weewx/wiki/mqtt) extension which will publish your weather data to a broker (server).
-I recommend using version 0.18 or later, since it will publish your weather data on every LOOP and ARCHIVE.

-[Follow the directions in the weewx wiki to install weewx-mqtt](https://github.com/weewx/weewx/wiki/mqtt).
-A sample config is below.
+A sample MQTT extension config is below.
 Update the `server_url`, `topic`, and `unit_system` to suite your needs.
 Keep `binding` as archive and loop.
 Remove the tls section if your broker is not using SSL/TLS.

 ```
     [[MQTT]]